 Los Angeles Criminal Defense Lawyer

-Early disposition courts are designed for is a case that is going to be resolved.
-Defendants are supposed to receive the best offers here from the city attorney or prosecutor.
+Early disposition courts are designed for cases that are going to be resolved.
+Defendants are supposed to receive the best offers from the city attorney or prosecutor here.
 The fact that a defendant is even going to an EDP means they are seeking to resolve the case without a trial.

 If you or a family member is facing felony charges in a Los Angeles criminal court and are interested in the early disposition process and the opportunity to settle a case in early disposition court rather than litigate it at a preliminary hearing or trial, contact our team of experienced Los Angeles criminal defense attorneys for an initial consultation.

-Eisner Gorin LLP is a top-ranked criminal defense law firm with a team of highly skilled lawyers with several decades of combined experience and a long history of successful case results.
+Eisner Gorin LLP is a top-ranked criminal defense law firm.
+Its team of highly skilled lawyers has several decades of combined experience and a long history of successful case results.